 This makes things a lot more exciting, and Magic Leap’s project a lot more complicated.

 Magic Leap Wizards and Photons

 His talk at Games for Change focused on the future of Mixed Reality.
 In the immediate horizon of the next two years, he suggested that we would likely see Mixed reality devices come to market.
 However, our mobile devices will continue to exist alongside them.
 More change is expected to take place in the next five years when there will be a 50/50 split of advanced mobile devices and Mixed Reality devices in the hands of users.
-The world will likely completely change in about ten years when the majority of us will have a Mixed Reality device.
-And this is where it gets truly fascinating.
+The world will likely wholly change in about ten years when the majority of us will have a Mixed Reality device.
+And this is where it gets genuinely fascinating.
 As Graeme put it, we will live in a world immersed in

 . . . just photons.
 Atoms are no longer required and this is going to bring a huge social change.

 No wonder his talk was titled: In the Future: A world Without Atoms.

 The world of Mixed Reality will be one of photons.
 What is a photon?
 Here is a refresher in case you skipped physics in High School.
 Light has the unique characteristic to behave both like a wave and a particle at the same time.
 Scientists have named the particles that make up light photons.
 In physics, a photon is a bundle of electromagnetic energy.
 It is the basic unit that makes up all light.
 The photon is sometimes referred to as a “quantum” of electromagnetic energy.
 Whatever the final product Magic Leap wizards ship to market, it will be one that shapes how we see by streaming photons directly into our eyes.